Government support for low-carbon dispatchable generation from 2027

 - Drax Power Station currently provides the grid with enough power for 5 million homes – equivalent to every home in London, or Wales and Scotland combined.

-- Annually DPS provides on average 5% of the UK’s energy.
-On gloomy, windless days, when output from wind and solar can dip dramatically, it can generate 8% UK’s energy.
+- Annually, Drax Power Station provides on average 5% of the UK’s energy.
+On gloomy, windless days, when output from wind and solar can dip dramatically, it can generate 8% of the UK’s energy.

-- DPS’s capacity is greater than the UK’s two largest operational nuclear power stations.
+- Drax Power Station’s capacity is greater than the UK’s two largest operational nuclear power stations.

 Keeping costs down for billpayers

-- Analysis from Baringa has indicated that the short-term support for Drax Power Station is expected to result in a net saving for consumers of between £1.6-3.1bn over the term of the agreement, compared to the alternatives.
+- Analysis from Baringa has indicated that the short-term support for Drax Power Station is expected to result in a net saving for consumers of between £1.6-3.1bn over the term of the agreement, compared to alternative sources of dispatchable generation.

-- In a scenario where gas prices spike similar to levels seen in 2022, the mechanism is expected to result in even higher savings of between £2.5-4bn.
+- In a scenario where gas prices spike in a similar way to levels seen in 2022, the mechanism is expected to result in even higher savings of between £2.5-4bn.

-- The UK energy system will increasingly need forms of electricity generation that can be used flexibly to serve demand when most needed.
+- As the UK moves towards Clean Power in 2030 and beyond, our energy system will increasingly need forms of electricity generation that can be used flexibly to serve demand when most needed.

 - This support mechanism provides option value from potential future conversion to BECCS, which is projected to deliver savings of c.£15bn.